hikeventures/hikeventures.github.io/_posts/events/2018-06-22-Mountain-Equipment-Aerofort-Jacket.markdown

 layout: post
 ---

-Thomas Strobl from Mountain Equioment showed us their new Aerofort Jacket at the OutDoor Show in Friedrichshafen.
+Thomas Strobl from Mountain Equipment showed us their new Aerofort Jacket at the OutDoor Show in Friedrichshafen.

 <div class="embed-responsive embed-responsive-16by9">
     <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/QokQI-YHedQ"></iframe>